 Outdated, Hackable Software

-This blog uses WordPress and believe me, it’s a constant worry as WordPress hacks are rife and they can kill your rankings.
+This blog uses WordPress and believes me, it’s a constant worry as WordPress hacks are rife and they can kill your rankings.

 How to Get the Most Out of This Shopify SEO Guide